 ‘…the ultimate travel pass, allowing you passage on Australia’s most extensive coach network-in any route, and in any direction, for your chosen amount of time.
 There is no other travel option in Australia that gives you the flexibility Whimit gives you.
 With over 250 stops, both on and off the beaten track, you have the freedom to do as much, go as far and be as adventurous as you want.
 The only thing you really need to do is ask yourself, ‘how many days will I Whimit?’Greyhound Australia

-Fab, so there are six options when it comes to Whimit passes, 15-day pass, 30-day pass, 60-day pass, 90-day pass, 120-day pass and 365-day pass.
+There are six options when it comes to Whimit passes, 15-day pass, 30-day pass, 60-day pass, 90-day pass, 120-day pass and 365-day pass.
 These all vary in price (naturally) and give full access to all stops – up or down – day or night.
 The works.

 This is in comparison to the Hop on Hop off passes – these only allow you to travel one way, once you’ve gone up you can’t come down (and vice versa).

 It’s also worth mentioning you can catch overnight buses with Greyhound.
-If you’re an experienced driver around Australia, you’ll know that one of the first things Australian drivers learn is to not drive at dusk or dawn.
+If you’re an experienced driver around Australia, you’ll know that one of the first things you learn is to not drive at dusk or dawn.
 Especially in rural areas.
 This is because the kangaroos, wallabies etc. are active in these periods.
 If you’re going to hit a roo and potentially write off your car (if it’s a bigg’un) it will probably be in these time frames.

 This meant a lot of the time we were forced to drive between certain hours.
 Catching the bus means you can jump on after a full day sightseeing, sleep overnight, then have the full next day to keep going.
 That’s obviously easier said than done so we’ll get to our top tips to overnight travel a bit later on!